kipkurui/OpenScienceInBioinformatics-Kenya/README.md

 3. You are an open Science advocate within Nairobi and would love to give a lecture in one of our events
 4. You Love open science, and would like to fund our events

+## Events
+We are organizing seminars in May, workshops in June and hackathons in July.
+Watch [this page](https://kipkurui.github.io/studyGroup/) for our events posting.

 ## Reach out

 For questions, suggestions or to participate, reach me via: